-(Revelation 7:4-8) – “And I heard the number of the sealed, — a hundred and forty-four thousand, — sealed out of every tribe of the sons of Israel: — Of the tribe of Judah, twelve thousand sealed, of the tribe of Reuben, twelve thousand, of the tribe of Gad, twelve thousand, Of the tribe of Asher, twelve thousand, of the tribe of Naphtali, twelve thousand, of the tribe of Manasseh, twelve thousand, Of the tribe of Simeon, twelve thousand, of the tribe of Levi, twelve thousand, of the tribe of Issachar, twelve thousand, Of the tribe of Zebulun, twelve thousand, of the tribe of Joseph, twelve thousand, of the tribe of Benjamin, twelve thousand, sealed.” – (The Emphasized Bible).
+(Revelation 7:4-8) – “And I heard the number of the sealed, — a hundred and forty-four thousand, — sealed out of every tribe of the sons of Israel: — Of the tribe of Judah, twelve thousand sealed, of the tribe of Reuben, twelve thousand, of the tribe of Gad, twelve thousand, Of the tribe of Asher, twelve thousand, of the tribe of Naphtali, twelve thousand, of the tribe of Manasseh, twelve thousand, Of the tribe of Simeon, twelve thousand, of the tribe of Levi, twelve thousand, of the tribe of Issachar, twelve thousand, Of the tribe of Zebulun, twelve thousand, of the tribe of Joseph, twelve thousand, of the tribe of Benjamin, twelve thousand, sealed” – (The Emphasized Bible).

-Now, John “hears” the number of the sealed – “Out of the tribe of Judah, twelve thousand sealed, out of the tribe of Reuben, twelve thousand,” and so on.
+John “hears” the number of the sealed – “Out of the tribe of Judah, twelve thousand sealed, out of the tribe of Reuben, twelve thousand,” and so on.
 Also, he “hears” the names of the twelve tribes.
-In Chapter 5, John heard the “elder” declare – The “lion out of the tribe of Judah.”
-However, when he looked, John “saw” the slain Lamb.

-In other words, what John saw interpreted what he first heard.
+In chapter 5, he heard – The “lion out of the tribe of Judah,” but when he looked, he “saw” the “Lamb.”
+What John saw interpreted what he first heard.

 The “lion of Judah” fulfills his messianic role as the “slain Lamb.”
-This same interpretive pattern is employed in Chapter 7.
-John first “hears” the “number” of the “sealed.”
-However, when he looks, he will “see” something quite different and extraordinary, a vast innumerable multitude of men and women from every tribe, nation, people, and tongue (Revelation 7:9-17).
+This same interpretive pattern is employed here.
+John “hears” the “number” of the “sealed,” 144,000 males from the tribes of Israel, but when he looks, he “sees” something quite different and extraordinary – A vast innumerable multitude of men and women from every nation that no man can “number” – (Revelation 7:9-17).

 The tribe of Dan is excluded from the list of the twelve tribes.
 The image portrays ancient Israel assembled for travel to and the conquest of the Promised Land.
 Under the old covenant, the tribe of Levi was excluded from the census because it was prohibited from participation in warfare.
-Its priestly duties took priority (Numbers 1:47-53).
+Its priestly duties took priority – (Numbers 1:47-53).